niwatorrri/830-advanced-ui/hw5/README.md

             });
 ```

 The constructor `ButtonPanel(x, y, finalFeedback, selectionType, layout, offset)` takes six parameters in total, first two being the position, the third for whether the button selection state is persistent, the fourth for whether multiple selection is allowed, the last two specifying the widget layout.
+Setting `finalFeedback=false` is suitable for one-time actions, e.g., delete.
+If set `finalFeedback=true`, single choice is suitable for mutually exclusive options, e.g., spinning clockwise or counter-clockwise, while multiple choice is more appropriate for options that can co-exist, e.g., a list of to-do items.

-The `ButtonPanel` class can only accept `Button` instances as children. `Button` can take a string or a `GraphicalObject` for the constructor.
-These will serve as labels for buttons and be automatically placed in a box of type `SelectableFilledRect`.
+The `ButtonPanel` class can only accept `Button` instances as its children. `Button` can take a string or a `GraphicalObject` for the constructor.
+These will serve as labels for buttons and be automatically placed in a box.
 Both sub-components are available through getters.
 If you are unhappy with the auto-alignment, you can use `Button.setAlignment` method to setup your custom alignment constraints.

 Each widget has a value.
 The value for `ButtonPanel` is of type `List<Button>`.
 Values can be imposed constraints on to depend on other objects and attributes.
 Callbacks are called when the widget value has been changed.
 The default callback does nothing, and you can customize this behavior by setting callback using a lambda function that takes the new value as the argument.

 The `CheckBoxPanel` and `RadioButtonPanel` work in a similar fashion, except that their choice behaviors are different. `CheckBoxPanel` only allows multiple choice while `RadioButtonPanel` only allows single choice, both always with persistent selection states.
-The type of their value are `List<CheckBox>` and `RadioButton` respectively.
+The types of their value are `List<CheckBox>` and `RadioButton` respectively.

-The `NumberSlider` class is a little different.
-Its constructor `NumberSlider(x, y, minValue, maxValue, increment, layout)` takes positions, value range, standard increment as well as layout as its arguments.
+Number sliders are more appropriate for numerical values.
+The `NumberSlider` class is a little different in its constructor: `NumberSlider(x, y, minValue, maxValue, increment, layout)` takes positions, value range, standard increment as well as layout as its arguments.
 A `NumberSlider` instance includes a bar, a slider (in the shape of a circle), two buttons to adjust value, and a text displaying the value.
 To change the value, either click the buttons on either side, or use mouse to drag the slider.
+A simple example:

 ```java
     addChildren(